coopernurse/node-pool/README.md

                          if this is set >= max, the pool will silently set the min to factory.max - 1 (Note: min==max case is expected to change in v3 release) optional (default=0)
-           refreshIdle : boolean that specifies whether idle resources at or below the min threshold should be destroyed/re-created.  optional (default=true)
+     maxWaitingClients : maximum number of queued requests allowed, additional acquire calls will `cb(err)` in  a future cycle of the event loop. refreshIdle : boolean that specifies whether idle resources at or below the min threshold should be destroyed/re-created.  optional (default=true)
      idleTimeoutMillis : max milliseconds a resource can go unused before it should be destroyed